makersacademy/rps-challenge/README.md

 > As a marketeer
 > So that I can enjoy myself away from the daily grind
-> I would like to be able to play rock/paper/scissors
+> I would like to be able to play Rock/Paper/Scissors

 ## Technical requirements

 - the marketeer should be able to enter their name before the game
-- the marketeer will be presented the choices (rock, paper and scissors)
+- the marketeer will be presented the choices (Rock, Paper and Scissors)
 - the marketeer can choose one option
 - the game will choose a random option
 - a winner will be declared